-I am qualified with a Diploma in Coaching and Neuro-Linguistic Programming (NLP).
+I am a personal performance coach qualified with a Diploma in Coaching, Neuro-Linguistic Programming (NLP) and Cognitive Behavioural Therapy.

 I've spent many years as a senior leader in the financial services industry, including management and leadership training in how to inspire, motivate, communicate effectively, engage with and influence others, as well as optimise my own performance to achieve professional goals and objectives.